 These observations in no way give Donald Trump credibility, undermine concern for the dire situation this country and the world faces as a consequence of his Presidency, or diminish the importance of demonstration and dissent.
 But as we struggle against the attacks on our civil liberties and progressive values by a Trump Administration, we must learn from past mistakes and ensure that this fiasco never be repeated.
 We must not be silenced or blinded to the corruption of those, no matter their party affiliation, race, or gender, who, in their lust for power, sabotage our democracy, undermine our electoral process, and, to distract from the criminality of their unscrupulous behavior, perpetuate a “wag the dog” scenario that brings this country and the world to the brink of nuclear war.

-Posted by Camillo Mac Bica, Ph.D. on January 25, 2017, With 3546 Reads Filed under Democracy & Elections, Peace, Causes & Activism, Russia.
+Posted by Camillo Mac Bica, Ph.D. on January 25, 2017, With 3552 Reads Filed under Democracy & Elections, Peace, Causes & Activism, Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.